 Silicon nitride (Si3N4) has played a significant functional role in enhancing the capacities of components in the chemical and process industry.
 Seals and tubes manufactured from advanced Si3N4 represent outstanding resistance to chemical corrosion due to their unique physiochemical characteristics.

-This blog post will explore the use of Si3N4 in the chemical and process industry in further detail.
+This blog post will explore some key Si3N4 applications in the chemical and process industry in further detail.

 The Advantages of Si3N4 for CPIs

 Si3N4 is an advanced ceramic material engineered to be isostructural with one of the three phases of silicon nitride.
 The novel arrangement of silicon (Si) and nitrogen (N) atoms supplemented with aluminum (Al), oxygen (O), as used in sialon (Si-Al-O-N) ceramics which can be thought of as an ‘alloy’ of silicon nitride, has provided novel avenues for manufacturing hard-wearing, chemically inert components for the most demanding chemical and processing conditions.

 Beta- (β-) and mixed alpha-beta- (α:β-) Si3N4 are routinely used to fabricate seals and tubes for the chemical and process industry due to their enhanced chemical integrity in the presence of acidic or alkaline solutions, and excellent physical resistances to particle abrasion for handling slurries of high solid contents.